Sunday, 6 February 2022

 Diamond Cutting: Yesterday and Today

-I can't give you the author's name, nor the company, as this essay wasn't written down.
+I can't give you the author's name, or the company, as this essay wasn't written down.
 If I did have it, I would have surely noted it for this blog.

 ===========================================

-In the 1600's, very primitive "Rose Cuts" appeared into the market, this is after the introduction of the diamond polishing wheel.
+In the 1600's, very primitive "Rose Cuts" appeared in the market, this is after the introduction of the diamond polishing wheel.
 Diamond sediments, or dust were used to polish the larger stones.

 With many refinements to the polishing wheel, the next step in the Cutting process was a Table above the "Crow Facets".
 These older stones had a tiny "Table", with a huge "Culet" and fewer "Facets" than today's "Brilliant Cuts".

-By the late 1800's, the technical advances began to affect diamond cutting.
-High-Speed rotary diamond saws introduced in 1900's, allowed cutters to get two stones from one rough diamond crystal.
+By the late 1800's, technical advances began to affect diamond cutting.
+High-speed rotary diamond saws introduced in 1900's, allowed cutters to get two stones from one rough diamond crystal.

 Diamonds like today's "Round Brilliant" were standard by the early 20th Century.